You are here:

 Our Vision for Reconciliation

-Our vision for reconciliation is for all Australians to come together to achieve a socially inclusive community through acknowledgement and respect of Aboriginal and Torres Strait Islander peoples.
+Sureway’s vision for reconciliation is for all Australians to come together to achieve a socially inclusive community through acknowledgement and respect of Aboriginal and Torres Strait Islander peoples and to respect, value, and celebrate their continued connection to Country, community, culture, family, language and knowledge.

 Sureway aims to do this by:

-• Respecting and building mutually beneficial relationships with local Aboriginal and Torres Strait Islander peoples, communities and organisations where we operate.
+• Respecting and building mutually beneficial relationships with local Aboriginal and Torres Strait Islander peoples and organisations in the communities where we operate.

-• Creating an organisational setting where staff can develop a strong understanding and appreciation of the histories, cultures, and issues affecting Aboriginal and Torres Strait Islander peoples.
+• Building on our organisational setting where staff can develop a strong understanding and appreciation of the histories, cultures and issues affecting Aboriginal and Torres Strait Islander peoples.

-• Promoting employment and training opportunities for Aboriginal and Torres Strait Islander peoples.
+• Supporting access to employment, health support and training opportunities for Aboriginal and Torres Strait Islander peoples.

 Our RAP